 The Company is committed to ensuring that all employees work in an environment that notonly promotes diversity and equality but also mutual trust equal opportunity and respectof human rights.
 The Company has also committed to provide a work environment that ensureevery woman employee is treated with dignity respect and afforded equal treatment.

 The Company has formulated a Policy on Prevention of Sexual Harassment in accordancewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules made there under which is aimed atproviding every woman at the workplace a safe secure and dignified work environment.During the year we expanded the scope of our Prevention of Sexual Harassment CommitteePolicy to make it more inclusive and gender neutral detailing the governance mechanismsfor prevention of sexual harassment issues relating to employee across genders.
 TheCompany has re-constituted Internal Committee on 09-02-2021.
 While maintaining the highestgovernance norms the Company has included external independent persons who work in thisarea and have the requisite experience in handling such matters.
 The Company has in placean Internal Complaints Committee to inter-alia:

 1) Prevent sexual harassment of women workers at the workplace; and

 During the year under review the Company did not receive any complaint.

-The information required under Section 197 of the Act read with rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is set out inAnnexure-'IV' forming part of this Annual Report.
+The information required under Section 197 of the Act read with rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is set out inAnnexure-'IV' forming part of this Report.